-The clinical rotations are 6-week blocks in the areas of primary care, hospital medicine, pediatrics, surgery, psychiatry/mental health, women's health and emergency medicine, and are designed to expose the PA student to patient care in a variety of settings.
+The clinical rotations are 5-6-week blocks in the areas of primary care, internal medicine, pediatrics, surgery, psychiatry/mental health, women's health and emergency medicine, and are designed to expose the PA student to patient care in a variety of settings.
 The student is directly involved with the evaluation and management of patients to the extent that the clinical preceptor or supervisor is comfortable with the level of knowledge and skills of the PA student.
-Typically, the student spends at least 40 hours per week in the clinical setting, attending to patients and partaking of continuing medical-education seminars.
+Typically, the student spends at least 40 hours per week in the clinical setting, attending to patients and partaking of continuing medicaleducation seminars.

+The remaining clinical experiences include the medical/surgical selective, and the clinical elective.
 During the elective, students can spend more time in one of their rotation specialties or gain experience in other settings such as neonatology, HIV, correctional medicine, urology, orthopedic surgery, cardiothoracic surgery and others.
-Continuity of care and regular feedback from clinical faculty are the hallmarks of these experiences.
+The student should expect to be working a full-time schedule.